BookWormApp/Bookworm/README.md

 * 3rd party links to purchase book
 * Create, Edit and Delete Book Reviews
 * Like and Rate Books
-* View best seller list
+* View bestseller list
-* Recieve Recommendations based on liked books genre
+* Receive Recommendations based on liked books genre
 * Customize and update Profile Page
 * Spring security to create separation of privileges based on user roles
-* Administrative role to Delete reviews or user accounts to ensure webiste compliance
+* Administrative role to Delete reviews or user accounts to ensure website compliance